-The team leader is the Base Social Work Officer or designate, a civilian Social Worker from 33 H Svcs C, who serves as the focal point for coordinating education and interventions in the matter of family violence.
+The team leader is the Base Social Work Officer or designate, a civilian Social Worker from 33 CF H Svcs C, who serves as the focal point for coordinating education and interventions in the matter of family violence.
 The co-lead for the team is a KMFRC Social Worker.

 Upon learning of an incident of family violence, the FVAT Lead will conduct an initial assessment and continue with regular follow-up.